 UN Secretary-General António Guterres

 As the world recovers, sustainable finance has the potential to play a transformative role in shaping financing that builds back better – and we see momentum increasing demonstrated by new UNEP FI initiatives and the growth in UNEP FI’s membership.
-We were reminded of the critical role of financial institutions in supporting communities through this crisis when UNEP FI convened members shortly after COVID struck to exchange and share best practice on how they were supporting their clients and society through the pandemic.
+We were reminded of the critical role of financial institutions in supporting communities through this crisis when UNEP FI convened members shortly after COVID struck to share best practice on how they were supporting their clients and society through the pandemic.
 And throughout these challenging times, UNEP FI has continued to work with members to equip them with the tools to contribute to a green recovery and put sustainability at the heart of decision-making.
 Indeed, the blueprints for change are now available for each sector of the finance industry.
 The Principles for Sustainable Insurance developed by UNEP FI in 2012, and the UN-backed Principles for Responsible Investment have already been in place for some time to guide insurers and investors.
 With the launch of the UN Principles for Responsible Banking in September 2019, the banking industry now has the framework to embed achieving the Sustainable Development Goals and the Paris Agreement as core elements of their strategies.

 September 2019 also saw the launch of major initiatives which are driving the race to net-zero.
 The UN-convened Net-Zero Asset Owner Alliance, which the UN Secretary-General has called the “gold standard” for net-zero commitments, brings together investors to provide a framework for high-ambition target setting, and the Collective Commitment to Climate Action convenes a group of banks which are signatories to the Principles for Responsible Banking to work towards aligning their portfolios with the Paris Agreement climate goals.